 In a small saucepan over medium heat, melt the coconut oil, then add the maple syrup.
 If the liquid seizes up, heat it for 1 minute to liquify again.
 Pour the mixture onto the oat mixture, then stir to evenly coat.

 Turn the oven down to 250°F. Transfer the toasted nuts and coconut to a large bowl, add the Candied Cocoa Nibs, and set aside.

 Line the baking sheet with parchment paper, spread the coated oat mixture out in the pan, and pat it down with your hands to make an even layer of granola that nearly covers the pan.

-Bake the granola, without stirring, until golden and toasted, about 1 hour, rotating the pan after 30 minutes.
+Bake the granola, without stirring, until golden and toasted and the oats are slightly crispy rather than chewy, 60 to 70 minutes, rotating the pan after 30 minutes.
 Let cool.

 Meanwhile, make the Cocoa Nibs: In a small skillet or saucepan over medium-high heat, heat the syrup.
 Add the nibs and a pinch of salt, then stir constantly until the syrup clings to the nibs, and the bottom of the pan is dry.
 Spread out the nibs on a plate to cool.
 If they’re sticky, set them on top of a warm oven to dry out.

 Break the granola into clusters and add them to the bowl with the almonds, coconut, and cocoa nibs.
 Enjoy.